Measuring the results of your event-based and experiential marketing strategies doesn’t have to be rocket science.

 The first formula is something we call okapi ROI™.
 It is a measurement that takes into account both the prospect’s likelihood of becoming a customer and the estimated value of that customer relationship.
 Assuming that you are using okapi to collect and collate data it will be relatively easy for you to compute.

 We’ll start with a figure you should have already determined as part of your marketing strategy; the lifetime value of a customer.
 If you are an established brand this is typically calculated looking at historical data.
+You can also look to industry partners such as IRI and Nielson to provide this type of information.
 If you have recently launched your product or service this number is projected based on industry research and benchmarks that have likely been established as part of your business plan.
+In reality, and because we’re using ROI as a relative success metric, you can also start with your best guess and make changes to this number as more data becomes available.

 But how do you know how many customers you have acquired from your investment in the event?
 Therein, as they say, lies the rub.
-Because the generic data you can purchase from the event organizer might tell you how many people were at the event, or even give some personal or demographic information for the people who were at the event, but it can’t tell you how many of those people even interacted with your brand, let alone how many of the people who interacted with your brand were not already customers or are likely to buy from you in the future.
+Because the generic data you can purchase from the event organizer might tell you how many people were at the event (and the data you’re given by event organizers is often inflated), or even give some personal or demographic information for the people who were at the event, but it can’t tell you how many of those people interacted with your brand, let alone how many of the people who interacted with your brand were not already customers or are likely to buy from you in the future.

 This is where your experiential marketing software comes in.
 If you’re using okapi you simply build two standard questions into the data you collect so that computing your projected ROI (the okapi ROI™ I mentioned earlier) becomes a snap.